• Main

 3.- What materials are used in the making of Octagonal foundations?

 Octagonal foundations can be comprised of several different materials.
 The bases most often consist of concrete block or poured walls filled with sand, pilings, and even insulated concrete forms (often referred to as ICF).
-California Builders proves a standard foundation plan that shows the critical bear which is then reinforced with rebar.
+Caledonia Builders proves a standard foundation plan that shows the critical bear which is then reinforced with rebar.
 The standard foundation plan is for a soil compaction of 2,500 pounds per foot or more.

 GENERAL QUESTIONS